readium/architecture/streamer/parser/metadata.md

 Parse it as a [localized string](#localized-strings) to compute a language map.

-The string used to sort the `title` of the publication is the value of the main title’s refine whose `property` is `file-as`.
+The sorting key of the publication is carried by the main title’s refine whose `property` is `file-as`.

 The subtitle is the value of the `<dc:title>` element whose `title-type` (refine) is `subtitle`.
 In case there are several, use the one with the lowest `display-seq` (refine).
 Parse it as a [localized string](#localized-strings) to compute a language map.